-The CCA will soon be accepting Individual Grant Program applications for NEW arts projects to be exhibited or performed on campus during the 2020-21 academic year.
-Watch for information sessions to be scheduled for early next spring.
+We've extendend the deadline for 2020-21 CCA grant applications to Fall 2020.
+The CCA is currently accepting Individual Grant Program applications for NEW arts projects to be exhibited or performed on campus during the 2020-21 academic year.

 Curious as to what's been done?
 Check out past projects.